apisec-inc/documentation/docs/ProjectDashboard.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/171455416-10700b88-b161-4c84-849c-de9271aefeac.png"/>

 ### **4.2.
 Configurations Page**
-The 'Configurations' next to the 'Demo' tab takes you to the Project configuration page.
+The 'Configurations' next to the 'Project' tab takes you to the Project configuration page.
 This page is basically the control panel of the Project, where you can play around with:

 - Environment & Credentials